hengshuaiyao/HengshuaiYao.github.io/README.md

     - Abstract: This paper extends many of the recent popular policy evaluation algorithms to a generalized framework that includes least-squares temporal difference (LSTD) learning, least-squares policy evaluation (LSPE) and a variant of incremental LSTD (iLSTD).
 The basis of this extension is a preconditioning technique that solves a stochastic model equation.
 This paper also studies three significant issues of the new framework: it presents a new rule of step-size that can be computed online, provides an iterative way to apply preconditioning, and reduces the complexity of related algorithms to near that of temporal difference (TD) learning.

 - Yao, H., and Liu, Z-Q. [Minimal residual approaches for policy evaluation in large sparse Markov chains](papers/mr.pdf).
 The Tenth International Symposium on Artificial Intelligence and Mathematics (ISAIM), Fort Lauderdale, USA.
 January 2008.
+    - Abstract: We consider the problem of policy evaluation in a special class of Markov Decision Processes (MDPs) where the underlying Markov chains are large and sparse.
+We start from a stationary model equation that the limit of Temporal Difference (TD) learning satisfies, and develop a Robbins-Monro method consistently estimating its coefficients.
+Then we introduce the minimal residual approaches, which solve an approximate version of the stationary model equation.
+Incremental Least-squares temporal difference (iLSTD) is shown to be a special form of minimal residual approaches.
+We also develop a new algorithm called minimal residual (MR) algorithm whose step-size can be computed on line.
+We introduce the Compressed Sparse Row (CSR) format and reduce the complexity of MR to near that of TD.
+The advantages of the MR algorithm are that it has comparable data efficiency and computational efficiency to iLSTD, but does not require manual selection of step-size.

 - Yao, H., Bhatnagar, S., and Szepesvari, Cs.
 Temporal difference learning by direct preconditioning.
 Multidisciplinary Symposium on Reinforcement Learning (MSRL), Montreal, Canada.
 June 2009.
 - Yao, H., Bhatnagar, S., and Szepesvari, Cs.
 [LMS-2: towards an algorithm that is as cheap as LMS and almost as efficient as RLS](papers/lms2.pdf).
 The Forty-eighth IEEE Control and Decision Conference (CDC), Shanghai, China.
 December 2009. [bib](bib.txt)